Centre for Social and Organisational Studies

 Research at CSOS

 CSOS welcomes visiting scholars with research interests in cognate areas.
-Please contact Kleio Akrivou at the above address for further information.
+Please contact Kleio Akrivou at firstname.lastname@example.org for further information.

 In addition, PhD proposals in any of the following areas are encouraged:

-- Ethics and morality in business and management
+- Ethics, virtue and morality in business and management

-CSOS organizes conferences, workshops and seminars on a regular basis as well as hosting PhDs and visiting academics.
+CSOS organises conferences, workshops and seminars on a regular basis, as well as hosting PhDs and visiting academics.
 Our annual workshops occur in the summer term and are usually co-organised with a partner institution.